ole/AsyncSequenceOperators/README.md

 # AsyncSequenceOperators

-Reimplementations of functional reactive operators for `AsyncSequence`.
+Experimental reimplementations of functional reactive operators for `AsyncSequence`.

+**DO NOT USE IN PRODUCTION CODE!**